mobilecoinfoundation/mcips/text/0049-chain-ids.md

 * "Chain id"-aware clients is a common pattern used by other blockchains to help clients (and users) be aware of what network they are talking to.
 * Chain id can be easily displayed to the user if desired, which is something that none of our clients actually do today.
    * For example, when using Metamask, a user can select whether to talk to mainnet, an L2 network, or a test network, via a dropdown menu, and see what network they are currently talking to here.
-     Even if we don't support dynamic switching of networks in a particular client, we can still display the network id somewhere, so that the users can discover TEST vs. PROD easily, without changing any of the other codepaths that we want to test.
+     Even if we don't support dynamic switching of networks in a particular client, we can still display the chain id somewhere, so that the users can discover TEST vs. PROD easily, without changing any of the other codepaths that we want to test.
    * This could be as simple as, if the chain id is not prod, then the chain id is displayed in a textbox in the upper right corner.
 Or, the chain id can be inspected from somewhere in the menu.
    * So instead of "TESTGOOG", you still see the ticker "GOOG", but "TEST" appears in the user interface somewhere else.